Call (780) 490-5254

 Fire Alarm Inspection and maintenance

-Fire alarm systems in Alberta are required to be inspected once a year by a certified CFAA or P-Ticket technician.
+Fire alarm systems in Alberta are required to be inspected once a year by a certified CFAA Fire Alarm Technician.
 On Site Fire Protection can perform these inspections and provide you with a detailed report, and options to repair any problems found.
 Give us a call today to schedule an inspection for your Commercial, Industrial, or Residential Condo/Apartment building, and get a discounted rate on any Fire Extinguishers inspections performed at the same time.

 Every day the alarm control panel should be checked to confirm the power is on, and no trouble signals are showing.
 This check can be performed by the building owner or tenant, and should be recorded in a log.